nasirlukman/nasirlukman.github.io/_posts/2024-11-25-bayes-unmixing.md

 ### Practical Example

+In this example, we will analyze a sandstone rock sample.
+Rock samples are ideal for testing this method since they represent natural surfaces and still allow us to conduct toher detailed analytical measurements with laboratory instruments to produce high-quality 'ground truth' data for comparison with our results.

-In this example, we are dealing with a sandstone rock sample.
-We have three minerals that represent the three main component of sandstone rock which quartz as the grains, clay as the matrix and carbonates as the cement.
-We assume that the endmember spectra is known for this mineral either by direct measurement in laboratory, from a spectral library, or from an endmember extraction algorithm if we are dealing with hyperspectral imagery.
-We wil begin the example with a single mixed spectra as shown in image below:
+For the endmembers, we consider three primary components of sandstone: quartz (grains), clay (matrix), and carbonates (cement).
+The endmember spectra for these minerals are assumed to be known, either from direct laboratory measurements, spectral libraries, or endmember extraction algorithms for hyperspectral imagery.
+We begin with a single mixed spectrum, as shown in the image below:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">